selplacei/DatasheetCalculator/Dataset_Format.md

 - `sheets`: The value of `dataset.sheets` where `dataset` is the currently loaded Dataset object.
 It is a dictionary where each key is the name of a datasheet and the value is a structure very similar to `format`, except instead of value types, it contains actual values (already converted to matching Python types).
-Note that values of type `price` are regular floats; there's no need to remove their prefix or suffix.
+Note that values of type `Price` act as regular floats; there's no need to remove their prefix or suffix.
 - `price`: If you'd like to display a price according to the dataset configuration, this function converts a float to a price string.
 - `current_sheet`: The currently displayed datasheet (structure identical to an element of `sheets`).
-- `results`: Values calculated by the previous formulas in a dictionary where the keys are formula names.
+- `results`: Values calculated by previously specified formulas in a dictionary where the keys are formula names.
 - `cell`: This is a shorthand way to retrieve values from a sheet.
 This function takes a sheet as its first argument and a cell ID as the second.
 The ID is one or more capital letters followed by one or more digits; the letter(s) represent a group, with A being the first group, B being the second, etc., until Z - it's then followed by AA, AB, and so on;
-  and the number represents a value in that group (note that they start at 1, not 0).
+  the number represents a value in that group (note that they start at 1, not 0).
 Invalid cell IDs will raise an error.

 ## The `sheets` value
 This value contains the actual data in the dataset.
-It is a list where each element corresponds to a datasheet; they must be in the same order as in `format`.
+It is a dictionary where datasheet names are mapped to datasheets.
-Each datasheet is a list with values corresponding to the value types described in the matching `format` section, in the same order.
+Each datasheet is a list with values corresponding to the groups and value types described in the matching `format` sections, all in the same order.
 Values other than those of type `int`, `double`, and `price` should be stored as strings (i.e. quoted).